nnn

 1) Chicken Teriyaki Bowl

-I’ll be honest and also say that my emergency teriyaki sauce will be used in this emergency.
-Sear the chicken thighs until the edges become a little sticky, and then simmer with tikka masala just so it sticks and doesn’t puddle.
-For the sake of a more balanced meal, you could add some broccoli or snap peas.
-If you want, a quick cucumber salad will really freshen up the entire bowl.
+I will be honest and say that my emergency teriyaki sauce is coming out for this one.
+Sear the chicken thighs until they are sticky, then simmer with tikka masala to keep it from puddling.
+To make this more balanced, you could throw in some broccoli or snap peas.
+A quick cucumber salad will really make this bowl fresh.

 2) Ginger Salmon Bowl